We have decided to rename our handcrafted herb bundles that we have so far been referring to as ‘smudge sticks’.

 The term ‘smudging’ refers to a specific Indigenous American tradition, where herbs particularly Sage and Cedar are used in sacred cleansing ceremonies.
 In recent decades, this term has been adopted in Western spirituality, and the burning of Sage in particular has gained popularity.

-This increase in popularity, has also seen an increase in the trade of sacred herbs, such as White Sage and Palo Santo, both of which have become over harvested and are now considered to be endangered.
+This increase in popularity, has also seen an increase in the trade of sacred herbs, such as White Sage and Palo Santo, both of which have become over harvested in some areas and gathered without care and respect for the plants or the people whom have been connected to them for thousands of years.

-Offering people sustainable plant alternatives is extremely important to us, as is sharing the benefits of connecting with plants on a daily basis.
+Offering people sustainable, local plant alternatives is extremely important to us, as is sharing the benefits of connecting with plants on a daily basis.
 We only ever use herbs that we have grown ourselves organically or gathered from the wild in a responsible way.
+We form a deep connection to any plant that we work with, which is why we only ever craft items with plants we have cared for and gathered ourselves.
 With so much wildlife depending on our plants, we work seasonally, using plants readily abundant during that season and follow responsible foraging guidelines.

 We have been inspired by what we have learned about Smudging ceremonies, as well as other ancient burning practices and when originally naming our bundles ‘smudge sticks’ did so in a respectful way, to honour this sacred practice.
 However the more we have learned about the specific nature of a smudging ceremony and the increase in the exploitation of these sacred herbs, the more we felt ready to create a new name for our own herb bundles.